Kishwaukee River: Amphibians and reptiles

 Twelve amphibian and 21 reptile species can be found along the river.
-That represents 30% of the amphibians and 34% of reptiles found in Illinois.
-Although, there are not currently any endangered or threatened reptile or amphibian species the river basin was at one time home to the state-endangered eastern Massasauga.
+This represents 30% of the amphibians and 34% of reptiles found in Illinois.
+Although there are not currently any endangered or threatened reptile or amphibian species the river basin was at one time home to the state-endangered eastern massasauga.

 Birds

 The Kishwaukee's bird population is not atypical for the area, which is primarily agricultural.
 Of the 299 species of bird that regularly occur in Illinois at least 262 of them can be found along and around the Kishwaukee River.
 Around 135 species have bred in and around the Kishwaukee River at some time or another.
 The wetlands that remain along the Kishwaukee are some of the most desirable habitat for avian species.
 Exner Marsh and Kloemphen Marsh, both in McHenry County, have great blue heron, pied-billed grebe, king rail, common gallinule, veery the state-endangered yellow-headed blackbird, the state-endangered osprey, and the state-threatened least bittern.
-Several Bald Eagles hunt and nest in the Rockford area.
+Several bald eagles hunt and nest in the Rockford area.